Incontinence urge, Erectile Dysfunction, Back Pain…

 The 2 Steps

-1. Inhale through your nose.
+1. Sit up very TALL.
+Inhale through your nose.

-At the same time relax your jaw.
+At the same time, relax your jaw.
 Simply allow your mouth to be slightly ajar.

 2. Press the lower 3rd of your tummy muscles (the region that is from your belly button down). 👍🏻

-This set up & action presses the air upward and out of your abdominal cavity.
+This setup & action presses the air upward and out of your abdominal cavity.

-When to use E for E technique:
+When to use this E for E technique:

 Everything and anything you use EFFORT for throughout the day is when to use this E for E technique.